ferayece/BDA/index.md

 I decided to use my github repo as a diary of my master program.
-Because i am reaally really messy, so [i am cleanin' out my closet.](https://www.youtube.com/watch?v=RQ9_TKayu9s)
+Because I am reaally really messy, so [i am cleanin' out my closet.](https://www.youtube.com/watch?v=RQ9_TKayu9s)

 ## B.D.
 Management -If you can manage- (BDA 505)